jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ```

-There are 4 sections we are interested in:
+There are 3 sections we are interested in:

 1. builders
 1. provisioners
 1. post-processors
-1. vboxmanage - listed but is not required and is an artifact related to VirtualBox

 #### Builders